Skip to main content

 Skills are a directory of folders, where each folder has one or more files that contain context the agent can use:

-• a SKILL.md file containing instructions and metadata about the skill
+• A SKILL.md file containing instructions and metadata about the skill

-• additional scripts (optional)
+• Additional scripts (optional)

-• additional reference info, such as docs (optional)
+• Additional reference info, such as docs (optional)

-• additional assets, such as templates and other resources (optional)
+• Additional assets, such as templates and other resources (optional)

-How do skills work
+How skills work

 When you create a deep agent, you can pass in a list of directories containing skills.
 As the agent starts, it reads through the frontmatter of each SKILL.md file.
 When the agent receives a prompt, the agent checks if it can use any skills while fulfilling the prompt.
 If it finds a matching prompt, it then reviews the rest of the skill files.
 This pattern of only reviewing the skill information when needed is called progressive disclosure.